andreafioraldi/IDAngr/README.md

 1. Load the idangr_core.py script from the ida menu
 2. During the debug create an instance of StateManager or StateShot
-3. Do things with angr
+3. Do stuffs with angr
 4. Return to 2 or exit

 ## GUI

-The idangr_gui.py script must be loaded during debugging.
+The idangr_gui.py script must be loaded during the debug.

 IDAngr adds a panel with a self explanatory interface.

 You can set find/avoid addresses and symbolic memory directly from the context menu in the IDA View.

+Explore other useful context menus in the panel with the rigth-click on items.

 [![youtube_img](/images/youtube.png)](https://www.youtube.com/watch?v=orFYI9C1KqE)